laravel/docs/providers.md

 Service providers are the central place of all Laravel application bootstrapping.
 Your own application, as well as all of Laravel's core services are bootstrapped via service providers.

 But, what do we mean by "bootstrapped"?
-In general, we mean **registering** things, including registering service container bindings, event listeners, middlewares, and even routes.
+In general, we mean **registering** things, including registering service container bindings, event listeners, middleware, and even routes.
 Service providers are the central place to configure your application.

 If you open the `config/app.php` file included with Laravel, you will see a `providers` array.
 These are all of the service provider classes that will be loaded for your application.
 Note that many of these are "deferred" providers, meaning they will not be loaded on every request, but only when the services they provide are actually needed.